A Historically Informed Performance Project in Treviso, Italy

 Trip to Padua

 During the second weekend of the project I had time to visit the town of Padua.
-This university town has a very old and rich history and a lot of beautiful churches and palaces.
-Visiting the cathedral, the thought goes to Gaetano Valerj, who worked here as the cathedral organist: he used to play two large organs built by Callido, but these instruments have not survived today.
-A visit to Sant’Antonio Basilica and Prato della Valle is almost a must, as is a visit to Armelin Musica, a renowned shop extremely well-stocked with sheet music for the organ.
+This town has one of world’s oldest universities – founded in 1222 – and a very rich history, with a lot of beautiful churches and palaces.
+Visiting the cathedral, I am reminded of Gaetano Valerj who worked here as the cathedral organist: he used to play two large organs built by Callido, but these instruments have not survived today.
+A visit to Sant’Antonio Basilica and Santa Giustina Basilica in Prato della Valle square – both once equipped with 18th century Venetian organs – is almost a must, along with a visit to Armelin Musica, a renowned shop extremely well-stocked with sheet music for the organ.
 A great occasion to stock-up some new music!

 Monday, September 26, 2022